 Originally the Plover River Chapter, the Central Moraines Chapter was formed in the early 1970s.
 We maintain and support the Ice Age Trail in Marathon County.

-Volunteers completed the area’s first 6.5 miles of Ice Age Trail, the Ringle Segment, in 1973.
-We are now replacing the segment with new trail that is more sustainable and to eliminate user conflicts.
-The reimagined segment also showcases more outstanding glacial features.
-After multiple Mobile Skills Crew (MSC) events in 2017-2020, we hope to finish the reroute in 2021.
+- First opened in 1973, Mobile Skills Crews (MSC) have replaced most of the original Ringle segment with new trail that is more sustainable and eliminates user conflicts.
+The reimagined segment showcases outstanding glacial features not visible along the earlier route.
+After multiple MSC events (2017-2020), we hope to finish the reroute in 2021.

 Get Involved on the Trail

-We promote use of the Trail for recreation and education.
-The Wausau School District, for example, is a longtime participant in Ice Age Trail Alliance’s Saunters program.
+- We promote use of the Trail for recreation and education.

 To learn more about chapter activities or for hiker support contact: